ajknoll/dice/README.md

 ## Versions

 I've been using this project to play around with languages.
-As such, there are now version of approximately the same application in Python, Haskell and Scala.
+As such, there are now versions of approximately the same application in Python, Haskell and Scala.

 For ease of use, `python dice.py` is the simplest version to run at a reasonable speed.
 To get a faster version with equally pretty printing, the scala version can be compiled